 CONGREGATION MEETING

 C10.01.
 This congregation shall have at least one regular meeting per year.
-The regular meeting(s) of the congregation shall be held at the time(s) specified in the bylaws.
-Consistent with the laws of the State of North Dakota, the bylaws shall designate one regular meeting per year as the annual meeting of this congregation.
+The regular meeting(s) of the congregation shall be held at the time(s) specified in a continuing resolution.
+Consistent with the laws of the State of North Dakota, the continuing resolution shall designate one regular meeting per year as the annual meeting of this congregation.

 C10.02.
-A special Congregation Meeting may be called by the [senior] pastor, the Congregation Council, or the president of this congregation, and shall be called by the president of this congregation upon the written request of [number][percent] of the voting members.
+A special Congregation Meeting may be called by the [senior] pastor, the Congregation Council, or the president of this congregation, and shall be called by the president of this congregation upon the written request of fifty members with voting rights or ten percent of the members with voting rights, whichever is less.
 The president of the Congregation Council shall call a special meeting upon request of the synod bishop.
 The call for each special meeting shall specify the purpose for which it is to be held, and no other business shall be transacted.

 C10.03.
-Notice of all meetings of this congregation shall be given at the services of worship on the preceding two consecutive Sundays and by mail or electronic means, as permitted by state law, to all [voting] members at least 10 days in advance of the date of the meeting.
+Notice of all meetings of this congregation shall be given at the services of worship on the preceding two consecutive Sundays and by mail or electronic means, as permitted by state law, to all voting members at least 10 days in advance of the date of the meeting.

-C10.04. percent of the voting members shall constitute a quorum.
+C10.04.
+Ten percent of the voting members shall constitute a quorum.